Dynamical quantum ergodicity from energy level statistics: Cyclic ergodicity and spectral rigidity in 2D KAM tori

-We call the system of Eq.~\eqref{eq:torusHamiltonian} a KAM torus to emphasize its difference from a free particle moving on a torus.
+The ergodicity of this system on the 2D phase space $\mathcal{P}_{\mathbf{J}} = \lbrace{(\theta_x,\theta_y)\rbrace}$ with fixed $\mathbf{J}$ is characterized~\cite{Sinai1976, SinaiCornfield} by the ratio $\alpha=\omega_y/\omega_x$.
+When $\alpha$ is irrational, the dynamics is ergodic on this phase space, and the system may be called a KAM torus\footnote{There is an additional formal requirement that $\lvert \alpha-m/n\rvert \geq c(\lvert n\rvert+\lvert m\rvert)^{-\gamma}$ for some constant $c$, with $\gamma \geq 2$, and all $m,n \in \mathbb{Z}-\lbrace{0}\rbrace$ in the strict mathematical definition of a KAM torus, required for stability under perturbations~\cite{KAMtorusdef}.
+All but a negligible fraction of irrationals satisfy this property (especially as $\gamma$ can be arbitrarily large), and we will ignore this restriction when using the terminology.}\cite{Ott,KAMtorusdef}; but when $\alpha$ is rational, $\mathcal{P}_{\mathbf{J}}$ decomposes into an infinite number of invariant ergodic and periodic subsets, which share the same period.
+In both cases, there is no mixing.
+We emphasize that the system of Eq.~\eqref{eq:torusHamiltonian} is different from a free particle moving on a torus.
 The latter is never ergodic in its \textit{phase space}, but possibly (depending on initial conditions) merely visits all points among its position coordinates with conserved momentum.
-The Hamiltonian of the free particle is quadratic in $\mathbf{J}$ rather than linear, and its level statistics has been found to be Poissonian~\cite{ParticleTorus1, ParticleTorus2} (see also Ref.~\cite{Aurich2} for its mode fluctuations) in accordance with the Berry-Tabor conjecture~\cite{BerryTabor} for integrable systems.
+The Hamiltonian of the free particle is quadratic in $\mathbf{J}$ rather than linear, and its level statistics has been found to be Poissonian~\cite{ParticleTorus1, ParticleTorus2} (see also Ref.~\cite{Aurich2} for its mode fluctuations) in accordance with the Berry-Tabor conjecture~\cite{BerryTabor} for fully integrable systems.

-The quantization of the KAM torus of Eq.~\eqref{eq:torusHamiltonian} entails the restriction $J_x,J_y \in \mathbb{Z}$.
-This also leads to an infinite density of energy levels, and we need an additional ultraviolet (UV) restriction of the domain at large $\mathbf{J}$ to obtain a finite number of levels.
-It is convenient to choose boundaries along lines parallel and perpendicular to $\boldsymbol{\omega}$, i.e.